aubreymoore/Guam-Corona-Virus-Data/README.md

 # Guam-Corona-Virus-Data

-This repo contains a [Jupyter Notebook](guam-corona-virus-data.ipynb) which shows how to download Guam corona virus data from a Johns Hopkins GitHub repo.
+This repo contains a Jupyter Notebook, [guam-corona-virus-data.ipynb](guam-corona-virus-data.ipynb) which shows how to download Guam corona virus data froma Johns Hopkins GitHub repo.
 The data were used to generate the following plots.

 ![Guam](Guam.png)